TACC/coe-332-sp25/docs/unit07/intro_to_redis.rst

 * Big Data & Distributed Systems
 	If you’re building something like a recommendation engine, analytics pipeline, or IoT platform, NoSQL can shine.

+Quick Rule of Thumb

+If you need...
+* Strong consistency + relationships:	SQL
+* High flexibility + scalability:	NoSQL

 Redis
 -----